Chicken/aur-osu-bumper/README.md

 # AUR osu! bumper

-Automaticly bump `osu-lazer-bin` to the latest version.
+Automatically bump `osu-lazer-bin` to the latest version.